OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

      > validation_path =path("chest_xray/val")
      > test_path = path("chest_xray/test")

-After crating the pathlib data, glob method is then used.
+After creating the pathlib data, glob method is then used.
+All the paths inside the noraml and pneumonia folders are therefore collected using glob.

 ## * Image Data Loading and Transformation